 My tenant has signed a Form N11, Agreement to Terminate a Tenancy and has not vacated the rental unit on the agreed termination date, what can I do?

 If the tenant has signed an Agreement to Terminate a Tenancy and has not vacated the unit by the termination date the landlord within thirty days must file an L3 application to the Board along with a Declaration stating when the agreement was signed, that the agreement was not signed at the time the tenancy agreement was entered into and that no other agreement was entered into thereafter that would affect the Agreement to Terminate.
-The Board will issue an order for eviction in the mail which the landlord may then take to the Sheriff for enforcement.
+The Board will issue an order for eviction, which will be mailed to the landlord who can then take it to the Sheriff’s office for enforcement.

 My tenant has signed a Form N11 Agreement to Terminate.
 If I renovate the rental unit am I required to provide the tenant with the right of first refusal?

 When a tenant vacates a rental unit based on having signed an Agreement to Terminate, they do not have the right of first refusal.

 I have accepted a Purchase Offer from a buyer, and have given my tenants 60 days’ notice.
 They have the option to stay with the new landlord but they would rather move out.
 Have I done my due diligence or am I missing anything?